De Montfort University: University status

-Name

 The name De Montfort University was chosen in allusion to Simon de Montfort, Earl of Leicester, a prominent figure in establishing the Parliament of England in the 13th century.
 Honouring Simon de Montfort has been controversial, as in 1231 he expelled the Jews from Leicester.
 By taking his name the university's commitment to community values has been questioned.

+From 6 August 1993, 550 cinemas showed a 30-second advert, and a TV advert was broadcast on Channel 4 from Monday 9 August until mid-October in 1993.
+The television advert was designed for people aged 17 to 19, and was the first time that cinema, television and print had advertised a university.

+A £500,000 30-second cinema and TV commercial was again shown in mid-August 1994, with the first showing at Milton Keynes.
+Its message was 'Preparation for Life', voiced by Angus Deayton.
+The TV adverts ran from 15 August to 25 September 1994 on Channel 4 in Greater London, the Midlands and the North.

 Expansion and contraction

 In the 1990s the institution aimed to become a multi-campus collegiate university covering the entire East Midlands, and as such, the university swiftly acquired other campuses.
 Leicester Polytechnic built a new campus in Kents Hill in Milton Keynes, across the road from the Open University – the first brand-new higher education campus built in Britain for twenty years.
 This took its first students in 1991 and was officially opened by Queen Elizabeth II in 1992, prior to the official foundation of De Montfort University as a New University; it was branded The Polytechnic: Milton Keynes until it became De Montfort University Milton Keynes.
 Departments at Milton Keynes included Computer and Information Sciences, Built Environment and Business.

+On Thursday 9 December 1993, the Queen arrived at Leicester railway station, and visited Leicester Royal Infirmary, and in the afternoon visited the university to open the £9m Queen's Building, housing the Engineering department.

 In 1994 De Montfort University took over the higher education activities of the Bedford College of Higher Education, while the further education section remained independent under the name Bedford College.
 The university absorbed the Lincolnshire College of Art in Lincoln, and the Lincolnshire College of Agriculture and Horticulture in Caythorpe, Lincolnshire in 1994; and the Riseholme Agricultural College in Riseholme, Lincolnshire and the Leicester-based Charles Frears College of Nursing and Midwifery in 1995.

 Since 2000, the university's expansionist policy has been reversed, with all outlying campuses being sold off.
 The Bedford campus merged with the University of Luton to form the University of Bedfordshire; the campuses in Lincolnshire were transferred to the University of Lincoln; and the Milton Keynes campus was closed in 2003, with its buildings taken over by the Open University.
 The institution divested itself of its last outlying site, Charles Frears (on London Road in Leicester), in 2011, when the nursing school moved to the city centre campus.